caltechorbi/OrbitrapDataProcessing/README.md

 Contents of the Repository:
-- Direct Elution: code developed for the processing of RAW files associated with oribtrap direct injection experiments
+- Direct Elution: code developed for the processing of RAW files associated with oribtrap direct elution experiments